Westpark Chapel – Quesnel, BC

 Westpark Chapel in Quesnel, British Columbia, began as a Baptist mission in 1968 and was formalized as a church in 1972.
 It was known as the Sharon Baptist Mission after the sponsoring church Sharon Missionary Baptist Church of North long Beach Califonia.
 The church planting couple was Richard and Eleanor Andres, who also became the first pastor couple of the church.

 The name changed again to Landmark Chapel and then to Westpark Chapel.
 After functioning as an inter-denominational church for several years, a desire to fellowship with a larger body became evident.
-After some research, the summer of 1981 they decided to join the Mennonite Brethren Church.
+After some research, in the summer of 1981, they decided to join the Mennonite Brethren Church.

 Scope and Content